 Topics in Real Estate.
 This class is offered infrequently when visiting guest lecturers and topics need to be communicated to students.
 Example offerings include an urban real estate development course taught by a very active affordable housing developer in the city of Milwaukee.

 Independent Study in Real Estate.
-The independent study in real estate course is made for students pursuing special project in addition to their academic studies which can include research with professors or completion of a large project.
+The independent study in real estate course is made for students pursuing special projects in addition to their academic studies which can include research with professors or completion of a large project.
 Work in this course is done mainly independently with little insight.
 Past examples have included creating an industrial property pricing index for a major city and creating a code for analyzing real estate sentiment from news articles.

 About Abby Thyne: Abby Thyne is a May 2020 graduate of Marquette University, with double majors in Commercial Real Estate and Finance.
 Abby served in the role of Alumni and Events Intern for Marquette University’s Center for Real Estate and as an officer on the Commercial Real Estate Club’s Executive Board.
 She obtained a full-time position at Northwestern Mutual in the Real Estate Investments department as an Analyst upon graduation.
 Abby’s prior internship experience included an Investment Analyst Intern with Northwestern Mutual Real Estate and Office Broker Intern for former MLG Commercial Milwaukee (now known as Newmark Knight Frank).